-At Meraki Global Advisors, our services are conflict free.
+At Meraki Global Advisors, our services are conflict-free.
 We are only paid by our clients for execution; we receive no other revenue streams.

 - Confidentiality – Discretion and confidentiality are paramount.
 Family offices should examine an outsourced trading provider’s approach to confidentiality from multiple angles, including the number of clients covered by their trader(s) and legal protections in place.
 It is also important to understand the extent to which orders are visible as trades flow through the outsourced trading partner’s system.

 Meraki’s processes have been engineered to create an environment of ultra-confidentiality.
-They are tried and tested by $1+ billion hedge funds who place a similarly strong emphasis on confidentiality as family offices.
+They are tried and tested by $1+ billion hedge funds that place a similarly strong emphasis on confidentiality as family offices.
 Furthermore, our targeted client-to-trader ratio is 3:1.

 Meraki conducts audits of its information and security measures to ensure the protection of all sensitive data.
-Additionally, Meraki has an established Cyber Security Policies, which are periodically updated to mitigate risks.
+Additionally, Meraki has established Cyber Security Policies, which are periodically updated to mitigate risks.

 - Experience – When family offices can rely on experienced traders, they feel confident that a trusted team member is dedicated to helping the office navigate both calm and choppy waters.
 The ability to lean on a trader’s experience-driven insight into complex situations and during moments of market volatility creates tangible value for the family office.
 We are experienced in trading global cross-asset.
 This means we can help family offices build or reduce stakes in companies through equity and/or derivatives trading and help put on hedge trades.

-Meraki’s team brings decades of industry experience from top hedge funds, family offices, traditional asset managers and the world’s preeminent investment banks.
+Meraki’s team brings decades of industry experience from top hedge funds, family offices, traditional asset managers, and the world’s preeminent investment banks.
 With global visibility and acumen across every asset class, we are uniquely positioned to assess cross-product relationships and provide insights into the strength of potential or real market movements.